Many of you probably heard how popular Bitcoin has become over the years, and you may wonder how it grew so powerful and valuable.

 Initially, it seems to have been a necessary development in the global economy, presenting a new, courageous model of decentralized financing.
-Bitcoin was primarily popular among the tech-savvy population, but it gradually gained strength as the entire world moved in a virtual direction.
-The ongoing pandemic was the turning point when everyone started talking about Bitcoin.
+Bitcoin was primarily popular among the tech-savvy population, but it gradually gained strength as the entire world moved toward the virtual space.
+Also, the pandemic was the turning point when everyone started talking about Bitcoin.

 The truth is it only accelerated the rise of this virtual space and the rush for high adaptability.

 However, since its introduction, Bitcoin’s purpose has remained the same: an alternative to fiat money with a precisely outlined set of rules, free from central banks and corporate regulators.